• Home

 Feedback is important for any writer, and several writers groups were really important to my ability to improve my skills and enrich my creativity.
 Having spent a lot of time in theater, I love having other writers to bounce ideas off of, or ask for help.
 Two of the writers from two different groups that became my most trusted mentors are memoirist Lorraine Ash (Life Touches Life) and Judy Reene Singer (In the Shadow of Alabama, And All the Phases of the Moon) a multi-published novelist whose humor, humanity, and gorgeous prose come out in every book she writes.

-In 2020,in-person connections went away for so many of us writers.
+With the pandemic of 2020,in-person connections went away for so many of us writers.
 Some of my brilliant friends simply switched their in-person workshops to Zoom classes.
 I did the same for a few of my editing clients.
-Actually, Zoom revision sessions, one-on-one, work very well.
+Actually, Zoom revision sessions, one-on-one, work very well for the way I coach.

 Writers are always moving along on their journey of Word and Stories,